shaikhahme/c8y-docs/content/change-logs/device-management/ui-c8y-1020-35-1-typeahead-updates-form-on-list-selection.md

 ticket: DM-3877
 version: 1020.35.1
 ---
 The typeahead component allows users to quickly find and select an item from a list as they type.
-Previously, when a user selected an item from the typeahead list, the form would not update with the selected value.
-Now, when a user selects an item from the typeahead list, the associated form field will be immediately updated with the selected value.
+Previously, when a user selected an item from the typeahead list, the associated field would not update with the selected value.
+Now, when a user selects an item from the list, the associated field will immediately be updated with the selected value.